EDDIE-X/react-weather-app/README.md

 # react-weather-app
-A Weather app made with React and Redux
+A Weather app made with React